 OPEX Top 10 Transformational BS (Bogus Statements): Outsourcing

-In the lead up to the 4th annual OPEX and Business Transformation Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
+In the lead up to the 5th annual OPEX Week Europe summit, the official event blog will become home to some of the industry's most informed and influential voices.
 In this blog post, Anthony Shingleton, VP Business Development EMEA at Simpler Consulting (an IBM company) explores one of the many OPEX 'urban legends': the myth of outsourcing as the 'silver bullet' for success.

 Over the past 15 years there have been some interesting changes in the timeline of outsourcing:

 - Early adopters basically saw the opportunity but had the task of building a new industry in the countries they chose to outsource.
 In those days it was basically a “lift & shift” approach, i.e. just do the same thing with a lower cost base with no process improvement.

 - Main adopters saw the cost advantage that early adopters experienced so followed on in a similar manner.
 However, over time, the local resource base grew and as the number of companies coming across increased so did the wages.
 At this point, some companies tried to streamline their processes before outsourcing but the biggest streamlining was driven by the now industry-named Business Process Outsourcing (BPO) companies (Providers) to get more consistency and lower operating costs for themselves: Afterall their costs were also rising because of rising wage costs.

 - Today the situation is a bit more complex: many BPO providers are not making good profits, some contracts are loss making and many of the existing and new companies that are outsourcing are still reluctant to really standardize their processes prior to doing so.
 Wage costs continue to rise and the drive to automate outsourcing centres is fought against by country governments who see outsourcing as a way to take people out of poverty and help drive local consumption and the internal market economy.